Testing the Amp\`ere-Maxwell law on the photon mass and Lorentz-Poincar\'e symmetry violation with MMS multi-spacecraft data: Method and data analysis

 AMDA provides $j_B$, but not its error.
 Therefore, we have implemented the curlmeter technique \cite{Dunlop-etal-1988,Dunlop-etal-2002} for computing both quantities.
 We consider a linear approximation of the gradient of the magnetic field measured by the four spacecraft ($\ell=1,2,3,4$).
 Under this assumption ${\vec j}_B$ is \cite{chanteur-mottez-1993}

 where ${\vec k}_l$ are the reciprocal vectors of the tetrahedron, defined by (${\vec r}_{ij} = {\vec r}_j - {\vec r}_i$, where $i$ and $j$ refer to the spacecraft positions)

-${\vec j}_B$ from AMDA compares satisfactorily with our computations.
+The values of ${\vec j}_B$ found in AMDA compare satisfactorily with our computations.
 The errors on ${\vec j}_B$ depend on the uncertainties of the magnetic field and on the separations between the spacecraft.
 For the former, we consider a constant value $\Delta B = 0.1 \times 10^{-9}$ T for each component of the magnetic field \cite{torbert-etal-2016}.
 This implies an overall error of $0.17$ nT on the modulus of the magnetic field used in our computations.
 The fluxgate magnetometer offset determination is achieved after two days of solar wind data \cite{plaschke-2019}; for the latter, we consider a relative error equal to $1\%$ of the separation distance \cite{Kelbel-etal-2003}.
-Finally, the error on the $q$ component for a single spacecraft reads as
+From the error propagation, we have found that the error on the $q$ component for a single spacecraft reads as

 $r,s$ being the other components.
 The final error on the $q\textsuperscript{th}$ component of ${\vec j}_B^q$ is